Do you have any exciting travel plans for this year?

 I won’t lie to you and say I have never gotten lonely when I have traveled on my own.
 I have had a couple of lonely moments but overall they have been rare.
 More likely a bout of loneliness will strike on a longer trip.

 To be brutally honest, the times when I have been traveling with someone and we’ve had a fight or disagreement or just gotten on each other’s nerves have been a lot worse than any loneliness I have experienced on my own.

 If you aren’t used to being alone but want or need to travel by yourself the key is to start local.
 Do more things by yourself in your home town or in a neighboring city.
 Start somewhere you are familiar with.

 Every time I travel by myself, I learn something new about myself.
-Every time I travel alone, gives me more confidence and boosts my self-esteem.
-It helps me feel strong, independent and fills me with a sense of freedom.
+Every time I travel alone gives me more confidence and boosts my self-esteem.
+It helps me feel strong, and independent and fills me with a sense of freedom.

 Related post – How to Cope with Feelings of Loneliness